Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 A method to generate adversarial attacks is required based on the ease of implementation and the computation time.
 FGSM, developed by Goodfellow et al.(2014), \cite{goodfellow2014explaining} can generate adversarial examples quickly and is simple to implement.
 This method is also flexible as it allows the BIM technique to be applied to add iterations to strengthen the adversarial attack without just increasing $\varepsilon$.

-FGSM uses a gradient technique to generate adversarial attacks.
-The method uses the gradient of the loss function $\nabla_xL(x,y)$ to maximise the loss.
+{ FGSM uses a gradient technique to generate adversarial attacks.
+The method uses the gradient of the loss function $\nabla_xL(\theta,x,y)$ to maximise the loss.
+The $\theta$ signifies the model parameters, while the $x$ is the model output, and the $y$ is the desired output.
 If this function is positive, the increase of $x$ will increase the loss function.
 A negative gradient function will increase the loss function by decreasing $x$.
 The adverse function $\Psi$ is shown below: